nachbar/gutenberg/packages/env/README.md

 ### `wp-env install-path`

 Get the path where all of the environment files are stored.
-This includes the Docker files, WordPress, PHPUnit files, and any sources that were downloaded.
+This includes the Docker files, WordPress, PHPUnit files, and any sources that were downloaded, and will be different depending on the directory from which wp-env is run.

 Example: